keycloakify/keycloak-account-ui/scripts/README-template.md

 ## Installation

+> **Note:** This README file is automatically generated at build so the information above are guaranteed to be up to date.
 > You are currently viewing the README of [`@keycloakify/keycloak-account-ui@{{THIS_VERSION}}`](https://www.npmjs.com/package/@keycloakify/keycloak-account-ui/v/{{THIS_VERSION}}) that
 > mirrors [`@keycloak/keycloak-account-ui@{{ACCOUNT_UI_VERSION}}`](https://www.npmjs.com/package/@keycloak/keycloak-account-ui/v/{{ACCOUNT_UI_VERSION}}).
 > It is the version of the Account UI that ships with [**Keycloak {{KEYCLOAK_VERSION}}**](https://github.com/keycloak/keycloak/tree/{{KEYCLOAK_VERSION}}/js/apps/account-ui).